Blinking Cursor Devours CPU Cycles in Visual Studio Code Editor

 My gods, programmers have gotten lazy.
 What's next, extra CPU consumption for bold text?
 The system slowing down every time it beeps?

-don't use the 'web stack' for desktop applications (Score:3)
+don't use the 'web stack' for desktop applications (Score:5, Informative)

 It duplicates functionality and kills performance

-Not a Microsoft Issue (Score:3)
+Not a Microsoft Issue (Score:5, Insightful)

 Microsoft describes Visual Studio Code as a source code editor that's "optimized for building and debugging modern web and cloud applications.